Allopurinol

 About Allopurinol

-Allopurinol contains allopurinol, which works by inhibiting the enzyme xanthine oxidase, the enzyme responsible for the formation of uric acid.
-It stops uric acid formation inside the body without affecting the essential mechanism of cells and the body.
+Allopurinol contains allopurinol, which works by blocking the action of xanthine oxidase, the enzyme responsible for the production of uric acid.
+It inhibits uric acid formation in the body and prevents crystal formation, making it effective in managing gout and kidney/bladder stones.

 Uses of Allopurinol